silviamaggi/smd-com/_posts/2016-09-01-anticipation-of-sea.md

 ---
 title: A glimpse of the sea
-last_modified_at:
+last_modified_at: '2021-09-01T23:03:14.976Z'
 featured-post: false
 categories:
   - Photography
 tags:
-  - photography
   - cromer
   - uk
-description: A short holiday in Cromer, and the excitement of getting to the sea, reminded me of my childhood summer holidays.
+description: 'A short holiday in Cromer, and the excitement of getting to the sea, reminded me of my childhood summer holidays.'
-excerpt: A short holiday in Cromer, and the excitement of getting to the sea, reminded me of my childhood summer holidays.
+excerpt: 'A short holiday in Cromer, and the excitement of getting to the sea, reminded me of my childhood summer holidays.'
 featured-image: feat-20161223_cromer_3312.jpg
 ---
+<p class="lead">A short holiday in Cromer, and the excitement of getting to the sea, reminded me of my childhood summer holidays.</p>

 As a child, the biggest event of the year was waking up incredibly early to reach the southern regions of Italy for almost a month long holiday.

+{% include pattern-figure.html image="/assets/images/20160819-cromer-33121.jpg" caption="The Nothern sea from a window" width="1400" height="933" %}

 I would spend hours in the backseat of the car, with a stereo, cassettes, a few books and a pillow.